The state of women politicians in India

 NDA expected to get majority in Rajya Sabha in November 2020

-Former UP Chief Minister and Bahujan Samaj Party (BSP) leader Mayawati is the current Dalit icon.
+Former UP chief minister and Bahujan Samaj Party (BSP) leader Mayawati is the current Dalit icon.

 Congress' Sheila Dikshit was Chief Minister of Delhi for 15 years.
-Late J Jayalalithaa was the Chief Minister of Tamil Nadu.
+Late J Jayalalithaa was the chief minister of Tamil Nadu.

 Despite all these and other women stars of Indian politics, India lags behind many countries as far as the percentage of women MPs is concerned.
-In the just-concluded Lok Sabha elections, 78 women MPs have been elected, which stands at 14%.
+In the just-concluded Lok Sabha elections, 78 women MPs have been elected, which stands at 14 per cent.
 In 2014, 62 women MPs were elected.

 Even a Muslim country like Bangladesh has more women MPs than India.
-There are 21% women MPs in Bangladesh.
-The Parliaments of Rwanda, South Africa, UK, and USA have 61%, 43%, 32%, and 24% women MPs respectively.
+There are 21 per cent women MPs in Bangladesh.
+The Parliaments of Rwanda, South Africa, UK, and USA have 61 per cent, 43 per cent, 32 per cent, and 24 per cent women MPs respectively.

 To understand how women politicians are treated in India, analysis of the just concluded Lok Sabha campaigning is enough.

-For example, senior Samajwadi Party leader Azam Khan stooped very low against her opponent and Bharatiya Janata Party (BJP) candidate from Rampur during campaigning.
+For example, senior Samajwadi Party (SP) leader Azam Khan stooped very low against her opponent and Bharatiya Janata Party (BJP) candidate and former actress Jaya Prada from Rampur during campaigning.

 Khan was castigated by one and all for making a sexist remark against Jaya Prada.